Rob42101/CODEBREAKER/readme.md

 ---

 ### Updates and Feedback
-This code has now been tested with Python v3.6.15
+This code has now been tested with Python v3.6.15 as well as v3.10.12

+This code has also been tested on a MS Windows 10 machine (Python version unknown), with no reported issues.
+My thanks to user "johnywhy" of python-forum.io for running that test for me.